hdShang/arxiv-daily/docs/cs-RO/2025-05-03/papers/250501862v3-reli-a-language-agnostic-approach-to-human-robot-interaction.md

 ---
 layout: default
-title: ReLI: A Language-Agnostic Approach to Human-Robot Interaction
+title: "ReLI: A Language-Agnostic Approach to Human-Robot Interaction"
 ---

 # ReLI: A Language-Agnostic Approach to Human-Robot Interaction